-- Notify IT!
-If you believe your work account has been compromised, notify your IT department as soon as practical.
+Notify your IT department as soon as practical if you believe your work email account has been compromised.
 If a criminal has obtained your work credentials, they might be able to use those credentials to infect other machines and create a persistent presence in your company’s network.
-Also, your company may be exposed to significant financial penalties if sensitive data is compromised, and time critical government mandated reporting may be required.
+Also, your company is likely exposed to significant financial penalties if sensitive data is compromised.
+In addition, time critical, government mandated reporting may be required.

-- Change your passwords!
-Change your passwords quickly, but DON’T do it from the computer that you believe may have been part of the compromise.
-Find a clean computer, one that you know is not infected.
+Remember to change your passwords quickly, but DON’T do it from the computer that you believe may have been part of the compromise.
+Instead, change your passwords from a clean computer (that is, one that is not infected).
 If you think this was a targeted attack against you, change as many passwords as you find necessary.

-- Call your bank!
-Call your bank or credit card company if your financial credentials were stolen.
+Call your bank or credit card company if you experience financial crimes.
 Consider contacting the three credit bureaus TransUnion, Equifax, and Experian.

-- Cover your exposure!
-Figure out where you were hacked and if that site hasn’t already been protected, seal up that hole.
+Figure out where you were hacked.
+Manually change your password if the site hasn’t already forced you to do so.
 Review account details to confirm that your recovery email address and other personal information hasn’t been changed.
-Review account activity and make sure to remove or resolve any posts that were made by “the bad guys”.
+Review account activity.
+Remove or resolve any posts made by “the bad guys”.
 The hackers are going to try to perpetuate the fraud, and will likely send emails to your contacts trying to get them to open virus files and links.
 Notify contacts who were sent emails from your compromised account to not open any of those emails.

 Most of us have a vast number of online identities, ranging from social media at Facebook and Instagram, to online shopping at Amazon and Walmart, food delivery with Uber Eats, banking, Fitbit and healthcare sites, work credentials and LinkedIn, not to mention Gmail and Outlook and Yahoo Mail.
 All of these identities are potential “account hacks”.
 By compromising any of your accounts, an adversary can literally “take over your identity”.